isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-build-a-raspberry-pi-retro-game-console/index.md

 FAT32 Format
 that you can download and run on your PC to format your SD card to FAT32 ready for Raspberry Pi operations.
 For Mac OS and Linux, use the
 [SD Formatter](https://www.sdcard.org/downloads/formatter_4/)
-plus the FAT32 Format�tools.
+plus the FAT32 Formattools.
-### 4. Mac�- Installing operating system images
+### 4. Mac- Installing operating system images
 For Mac, you'll install the RetroPie image using the [ApplePi-Baker](http://www.pibakery.org/download.html) tool.